-Let's look at the nine-patch block on the right.
-It's made up of nine grids, but only two of those grids are simple squares.
+For example, the nine-patch block (pictured, right) is made up of nine grids, but only two of those grids are simple squares.
 Four are half-square triangle units and three are smaller nine-patch units.

 Always consider the grids containing the smallest patches when you choose a finished block size.

-- The grids that hold small nine-patches would finish at 5" square in that scenario.
-Dividing 5" (the grid size) by 3 (the number of squares across and down in the small units) equals 1.66", a dimension that can't be cut accurately with a rotary ruler.
+The grids that hold small nine-patches would finish at 5-inches square.
+Dividing 5 inches (the grid size) by 3 (the number of squares across and down in the small units) equals 1.66-inch, a dimension that cannot be cut accurately with a rotary ruler.

-- Multiply 5-1/4" by three (to account for all grids in the block, which must be equal) and you'll have quilt blocks that finish at 15-3/4", a perfectly acceptable size unless the blocks must match 15" neighbors.
+Multiply 5 1/4 by 3 (to account for all grids in the block, which must be equal), and you will have quilt blocks that finish at 15 3/4 inches, a perfectly acceptable size unless the blocks must match 15-inch neighbors.

 Continue to 3 of 4 below.

-- Four half-square triangle units: cut (2) 6-1/8" x 6-1/8" dark squares and the same number and size of light squares - cut in half once diagonally and sew contrasting squares together on their longest edges.
-Or leave the squares as-is and use a quick piecing method to sew the units.
+- Four half-square triangle units: Cut two 6 1/8 inches by 6 1/8 inches dark squares and the same number and size of light squares.
+Cut in half once diagonally and sew contrasting squares together on their longest edges.
+Or leave the squares as is and use a quick piecing method to sew the units.

 03 of 04